-Image recognition, in the context of machine vision, is the ability of software to identify objects, places, people, writing and actions in images.
-Computers can use machine vision technologies in combination with a camera and artificial intelligence software to achieve image recognition.
+Image recognition, in the context of machine vision, is the ability of software to identify objects, places, people, writing and actions in digital images.
+Computers can use machine vision technologies in combination with a camera and artificial intelligence (AI) software to achieve image recognition.

 Image recognition use cases

 Image recognition is used to perform many machine-based visual tasks, such as labeling the content of images with meta tags, performing image content search and guiding autonomous robots, self-driving cars and accident-avoidance systems.